 There is a great choice of cheap restaurants, bars and market stalls on the main Kamala Road.
 The southern end of the beach can get busy during the high season, but the northern part is usually peaceful all year round.

-Nai Thon Beach is a very peaceful beach, reminiscent of what Phuket’s more famous beaches were like 20 years ago.
-The fine sandy beach is a great spot for those who want a quiet swim away from the crowds.
+A very peaceful beach on Phuket’s west coast, reminiscent of what the beaches were like 20 years ago.
+The fine sandy beach at Nai Thon is a great spot for those who want a quiet swim away from the crowds.

-Immediately behind beach are tall trees providing nice shady spots.
-Behind the trees is an equally quiet village with some good value for money restaurants and shops renting umbrellas.
-At the north end of Nai Thon beach is the new Pullman Phuket Arcadia Resort.
+Immediately behind the beach are tall trees providing nice shady spots, an equally quiet village with some good value-for-money restaurants.
+At the north end of Nai Thon Beach, is the Pullman Phuket Arcadia Resort.

-Going south from Nai Thon, the road winds through hills, passing a number of beautiful sandy coves, the luxury Trisara resort and continues on towards Bang Tao beach.
+Located few miles south of the airport and about a 40-minute drive from Patong.
+En route, the road winds through hills, passes a number of beautiful sandy coves and continues on towards Bang Tao Beach.

-This is the third longest and one of the more popular beaches in Phuket.
-The beach has good snorkelling spots and a great choice of dining, shopping and nightlife nearby.
-Due to its length, the beach rarely feels too crowded.
+Karon has good snorkelling spots and a great choice of dining, shopping and nightlife nearby.
+Due to its length, the beach is rarely overcrowded.

 The area is great for swimming from November to April.
-A few well-known hotels including The Nai Harn are located on this beach.
+A few well-known hotels including The Nai Harn are located here.

 Rawai Beach is generally used to moor fishing boats, long tail boats and speed boats.
-These boats are available for hire for a trip to neighbouring islands such as Coral Island and Racha Island, or a fishing or snorkelling trip.
+The boats are available for hire for a trip to neighbouring Coral Island and Racha Island, or for a fishing or snorkelling trip.